 Accountants often go on to become the Chief Financial Officer (CFO), or even the Chief Executive Officer (CEO) of many organisations.

 IIE MSA is a brand of The Independent Institute of Education (The IIE), a leader in the higher education sphere, offering an array of IIE Undergraduate and Postgraduate programmes.

-Accounting is offered as a major in the IIE Bachelor of Business Science degree, offered at IIE MSA.
+Accounting is offered as a study area in the IIE Bachelor of Accounting, offered at IIE MSA.